realQuartzi/NMS-CTX-RESEARCH/README.md

 - **Flora & Fauna Records** –> Ecological studies and unique species encounters.
 - **Research Notes** –> Anomalies, cultural theories, and collaborative findings.
 - **Naming Conventions** –> Cause Quartzi has to wait on everyone to progress.
+---

+## Contributions
+This repository is maintained by the **Context Research Team**, but we **welcome outside contributors**!
+Explorers are encouraged to role-play as members of **independent Research Teams** who share their survey data with us.